hiteshbandhu/quinji-hitesh/scroll_screen_jpg/sop.md

 ***Step 1***: Create the Project Directory

-Create a new directory named ScreenCaptureExtension.
+Create a new directory named SCROLL_SCREEN_JPG.

 ***Step 2***: Create the manifest.json File

-Inside ScreenCaptureExtension, create a file named manifest.json.
+Inside SCROLL_SCREEN_JPG, create a file named manifest.json.
 This is the content of the file

 ```json
 {